Each year, more than 2.6 million children, age 19 and younger, visit the emergency

 skill level instead of by age.
 If this isn't possible, the game should be modified

 to accommodate beginners or smaller players.

 Recognize the signs of an injury.
 Quick treatment of a contact sports injury can prevent it from becoming more severe

 or causing permanent damage.
 Seek quick medical treatment if your child experiences

 any swelling, has severe pain, is unable to put weight on a lower limb, or has a visibly

 broken bone.
 Children should never be encouraged to play through the pain.

 Don't rush back after injury.
 If your child suffers an acute or overuse injury from contact sports, be sure that

-he or she is completely free of symptoms before resuming play.
-A young athlete should
+they're completely free of symptoms before resuming play.
+A young athlete should have